Miyakodori

 Which plan should I choose?

 For a first private experience, the okami recommends the 2-hour Signature.
-For a seasonal kaiseki meal woven through the night, the 3-hour Full Course.
-The 75-minute tea house is the gentlest first taste, but the private evenings are where the experience truly opens up.
+For a kaiseki meal through the evening, the 3-hour Full Course.
+The 75-minute tea house is shared seating with three geisha; the private plans are your group only, in your own room.

 More questions answered →